DeFi Lending

 Cons:

-- Credit risk is real — underlying borrowers can default
+• Real credit risk — underlying borrowers can and do default

-- Some historical pools have experienced delays or defaults
+• Some pools have experienced payment delays or defaults

-Best for: Investors seeking exposure to real-world credit through DeFi infrastructure, willing to perform credit analysis on underlying pools.
+Best for: Investors seeking real-world credit exposure through DeFi infrastructure who can perform credit analysis on underlying assets.

 Ondo Finance